Monday, May 8, 1882

 Princeton University Library

-It can be inferred from a contemporary newspaper article that Wilde stayed overnight, as might be expected, in the remote town of Freehold:
+It can be inferred from a contemporary newspaper article that Wilde stayed overnight in Freehold, as might be expected in what was then the remote town of Freehold.

 Matawan Journal, May 13, 1882, 2